jdisset/biocomp/XP/README.md

 		},
 		{
 			// aggregation 1: only one plasmid
-			plasmids: [
+			sources: [
 				{
-					ration: 1.0, // could be anything really since there's only one plasmid in this aggregation
+					ratio: 1.0, // could be anything really since there's only one plasmid in this aggregation
 					plasmid: "pGW0010"

 					// + same potential biocomp additions